amorales187/DH150-MarinaSouliman/assignment8/README.md

 [Read more...](https://github.com/marinasouliman/DH150-MarinaSouliman/blob/master/Assignment2.md)

 ## User Research
 The purpose of user research is to help us step away from our own biases and understand the user and their intentions and limitations are.
 User research is an important step in the design process and helps us move forward or revise our expectations of both the users and the website's usability.
 It allows us to understand the context in which the user would be using the product and explore the topic deeper.
 To do this, I employed a contextual inquiry approach and used an in person interview to conduct my user research.
+I was able to better understand how younger generations interact with volunteer organizations though my interview.
+Because the Advocates for Human Rights focuses on helping people in tough situations, I also explored how those heavy topics may affect how the user interacts with the organization.
 [Read more...](https://github.com/marinasouliman/DH150-MarinaSouliman/blob/master/Assignment4.md)

 ## UX storytelling